SoCXin/doc/docs/Miscellaneous/espressif32/arduino_debugging_unit_testing.rst

 .. image:: ../../_static/images/tutorials/espressif32/arduino-debugging-unit-testing-1.png

-Next, we need to select ``Espressif ESP32 Dev Module`` as a development board, :ref:`framework_arduino` as a framework and a path to the project location (or use the default one):
+Next, we need to select ``Espressif ESP32 Dev Module`` as a development board, :ref:`wch` as a framework and a path to the project location (or use the default one):

 .. image:: ../../_static/images/tutorials/espressif32/arduino-debugging-unit-testing-2.png

 Processing the selected project may take some time (PlatformIO will download and install all required packages).
-After that, we have a fully configured project that is ready for developing code with the :ref:`framework_arduino` framework.
+After that, we have a fully configured project that is ready for developing code with the :ref:`wch` framework.

 Adding Code to the Generated Project
 ------------------------------------